Subroz/gptchatbot/replit.md

 - Replaced `pyrogram` with `pyrotgfork` for better compatibility
 - Configured environment secrets for API credentials
 - Set up workflow to auto-run the bot
+- **NEW**: Added personal API key management - users can now use their own OpenAI API keys

 ## Project Architecture